1913 Flint Boroughs by-election

-The Flint Boroughs by-election was a Parliamentary by-election held on 21 January 1913.
+The 1913 Flint Boroughs by-election was a Parliamentary by-election held on 21 January 1913.
 The constituency returned one Member of Parliament (MP) to the House of Commons of the United Kingdom, elected by the first past the post voting system.

 Vacancy

 James Summers who had been Liberal MP for Flint Boroughs since January 1910, died on 1 January 1913.

 Previous result

 Candidates

 The Liberals selected Thomas Parry to defend the seat.
 The constituency included Parry's home town of Mold where he was a prominent lawyer.

 Campaign

 The Liberals had held the seat since gaining it from the Conservatives in 1847.

 Result

+The Liberal Party held the seat with a reduced majority.

 Aftermath

 A General Election was due to take place by the end of 1915.
 By the summer of 1914, the following candidates had been adopted to contest that election.
 Due to the outbreak of war, the election never took place.